Summer Movie Preview: Horror takes a holiday

 Aster cautions that “Midsommar” isn’t “Hereditary.” ‘’It’s something different,” he says, that almost belongs to a separate genre.
 “Really, I see the film as being much more of a dark adult fairy tale.”

-The filmmaker has been quoted as calling its story of an American couple (Florence Pugh, Jack Reynor) visiting a strange and remote Swedish festival “a ‘Wizard of Oz’ for perverts,’” but he says the better corollary is “Alice in Wonderland.”
+The filmmaker has been quoted as calling its story of an American couple (Florence Pugh, Jack Reynor) visiting a strange and remote Swedish festival “a ‘Wizard of Oz’ for perverts.’”
+But he says the better corollary is “Alice in Wonderland.”
 Like “Hereditary,” it tells a personal story through the demands of genre.
 If “Hereditary” was about family, “Midsommar” is a break-up movie.
-Aster wrote it four years ago after a relationship of his ended.
+Aster wrote it four years ago after the end of a relationship.

 In the slow-burning “Midsommar,” a sunny summer holiday turns sinister.
-“It’s a vacation movie,” laughs Aster, who believes moviegoers get a kind of catharsis from a good horror movie.
+“It’s a vacation movie,” laughs Aster.
+He believes moviegoers get a kind of catharsis from a good scare.

 “Right now, I think people are feeling particularly fatalistic and defeatist.
 I feel that way too,” he says.
 “There’s some comfort in going to a theater and electing to watch s--- hit the fan as opposed to just sitting helplessly in your own life and watching everything fall apart.
 There’s maybe power in dishing out the $15 to have it happen.”